The BAM track displays multiple reads aligned to a reference genome. In collapsed mode, the track only shows the distribution of reads as a histogram:

 • Hide Insertion: Hides the insertion symbols.
 When using the Base Modification mode, the insertion symbols are automatically hidden as typically, PacBio long reads used to produce the modbam files have high level of errors, and the large number of insertions would obscure the picture.

-• Hide non-variants: Hides nucleotide letters that are identical to reference even when the track is zoomed in; doing so can make variants easier to notice.
+• Show all bases: Hides nucleotide letters that are identical to reference even when the track is zoomed in; doing so can make variants easier to notice.
 In addition, soft clipping sites are annotated with the count of soft-clipped nucleotides (in CIGAR format):